Where Has All the Soil Gone?

 Jim Frank ran Illinois's erosion control program in the 1970s.
-In a speech Frank once observed, "It remains to be seen whether a program of voluntary education and incentives can motivate farmers to do what they know they should be doing but can't afford to do."
+In a speech, Frank once observed, "It remains to be seen whether a program of voluntary education and incentives can motivate farmers to do what they know they should be doing but can't afford to do."
 Nearly all the proposed remedies cost farmers money in either cash outlays or lost production.
-Recognizing this, and recognizing that a voluntary program without penalties, federal and state erosion programs alike stipulate that cost-sharing money be made available to farmers.
+Recognizing this, federal and state erosion programs alike stipulate that cost-sharing money be made available to farmers.

 Expanded use of reduced tillage systems has already carried Illinois a good distance toward T. More expensive remedies for its more sloping fields, such as terraces, await further funding.
 But nearly one million acres of the state's most erosive land simply cannot be farmed for row crops without acceptable soil losses.

 The only sure cure for these vulnerable lands is to take them out of row crop production.
 The trouble is that there are few attractive economic alternatives to row crop production.
 Wheat earns less than corn or soybeans, there is little cash market for hay, and few farmers keep cattle that might feed on forage crops because the beef market is depressed.